 Finding a Job

 I’ve made it sound like you get a job the second you graduate business school.
-But actually, other than getting in, jumping from b-school to a real career is the only “hard” part of the process, and certainly the most degrading.
-That said, the difficulty of getting a job depends on macroeconomic factors, such as your MBA/1-percenter brethren collapsing or not collapsing the global banking system prior to your graduation.
+But actually, other than getting in, jumping from week long partying to a real career is the only other slightly tricky part of the process, and certainly the most degrading.
+That said, the difficulty of getting a job depends on macroeconomic factors (I actually know what this means, ha), such as your MBA/1-percenter brethren collapsing or not collapsing the global banking system prior to your graduation.

-The odd part of the process is that while you need an MBA to get job interviews, most employers are more interested in what you did before business school, how much you know about their industry, and how much you know about their company—none of which have anything to do with what you studied in class.
-If you went to an elite institution, many of your classmates will be smart fuckers who did real shit before b-school, so you need to make your resume stand out from the pile of other resumes, which are inevitably better than yours.
+The odd part of the process is that while you need an MBA to get job interviews, most employers are more interested in what you did before business school, how much you know about their industry, and how much you know about their company — none of which have anything to do with what you studied in class.
+If you went to an elite institution, many of your classmates will be smart fuckers who did real shit before their MBA's, so you need to make your CV stand out from the pile of other CVs, which are inevitably better than yours.

 By now, you’re settled into the corporate grind and are either figuring out how to repay all that money you indirectly owe to China, or doing some serious adult 1-percent shit, like putting a down payment on a home.
 But you’ll also have probably made some lifelong friends.
 Seriously.
-Though they have questionable taste in bars, fashion, music, and conversational topics, most of the people I met at b-school were smart, ambitious, community-minded, and genuinely nice.
-Despite all those stereotypes about MBAs being money-grubbing assholes, many of them go on to work for NGOs and other humanitarian-minded groups and donate a lot to charities.
+Though they have questionable taste in bars, fashion, music, and conversational topics, most of the people I met at business school were smart, ambitious, community-minded, and genuinely nice.
+Despite all those stereotypes about MBAs being money-grubbing assholes, many of them go on to work for NGOs and other humanitarian-minded groups, and donate a lot to charities.
 They’re the most successful people I know, if you define success based along traditional lines, which I generally do.
-Fuck, I went to business school—what do you expect from me?
+Fuck, I went to business school — what do you expect from me?